Puerto Vallarta with Kids: Beach Town Charm Meets Jungle Adventure

 Best Beaches for Families

 Not all Puerto Vallarta beaches are created equal when you have little ones in tow.
 Some have strong surf and a party atmosphere.
-Others offer gentle waves, natural tide pools, and enough calm water to let you actually sit down for five minutes.
+Others have gentle waves, natural tide pools, and enough calm water to let you actually sit down for five minutes.

 Playa de los Muertos

-A practical note: the beach gets crowded on weekends and holidays.
+One practical note: the beach gets crowded on weekends and holidays.
 Weekday mornings are ideal for sandcastles and space.

 Conchas Chinas